plausible/website/_posts/2023-03-28-differences-between-ua-and-google-analytics-4-and-how-to-succeed-with-the-migration-to-ga4.md

 ---
 Are you considering migrating from Universal Analytics to Google Analytics 4 but are unsure about the differences between the two and how to succeed with the transition?

-As an [alternative to Google Analytics](https://plausible.io), many people share their opinions with us on the "forced" migration from UA to GA4.
+We're an [alternative to Google Analytics](https://plausible.io) so many people share their opinions with us on the "forced" migration from UA to GA4.
 I wanted to cover this topic on our blog in more detail but I've never run GA4 on a big site and don't have much experience with it.

 So I thought it would be helpful to bring in an expert.
 And who better to enlighten us than the person who wrote a book on the topic?
 Enter [Jason Packer](https://www.quantable.com/), the first person ever to write words on our blog besides my co-founder and me.